Large values of cusp forms on GL(n): Lagrangian singularities

 Singularities of type $A$ are of corank $1$ and those of type $D$ and $E$ are of corank $2$.
 Thus any simple singularity is of corank at most $2$ (see \cite[Lemma 4.2]{A2}).
 Moreover, any corank $1$ singularity of finite multiplicity is necessarily simple.
-Thus the type $A$ singularities (also called Morin singularities) can be characterized as those having corank $1$ and finite multiplicity; these facts are summarized in \cite[\S 11.1]{AV} or \cite[Theorem 2.48]{Greuel}.
+Thus the type $A$ singularities (also called Morin singularities) can be characterized as those having corank $1$ and finite multiplicity; these facts are summarized in \cite[\S 11.1]{AV} or \cite[Theorem 2.48]{Greuel-Lossen}.
 The multiplicity of an ADE singularity is indicated in its subscript.

 We shall be primarily interested in $A_2$ and $A_3$ singularities.
 An $A_2$-type singularity is sometimes referred to as a {\it fold singularity}, and an $A_3$-type singularity as a {\it cusp singularity}.
 As an example of a fold singularity, consider the projection of the sphere to the horizontal plane touching the south pole.
 The singular points are the points of the equator; they are all fold singularities.
 They arise from a coalescence of two critical points.
 One can realize a cusp singularity from the projection of the surface $z=x^3+xy$ to the $(y,z)$-plane; the warp on one half of the surface is known as a Whitney pleat.
 For visualizations of both of these fundamental examples, see Figures 7 and 8 in Section 1 of \cite{AV}.
-We have also included a graph of the Whitney pleat in Figure \ref{fig:pleat}.

-A famous theorem of Whitney (see \cite[\S 1.5]{AV}) states that the stable singularities of a differentiable map between surfaces are either non-degenerate, or of type $A_2$ or $A_3$.
+A theorem of Whitney (see \cite[\S 1.5]{AV}) states that the stable singularities of a differentiable map between surfaces are either non-degenerate, or of type $A_2$ or $A_3$.

 Finally, there is yet another numerical invariant of a critical point, called the {\it singularity index} and denoted $\beta$.
-The singularity index is defined by the asymptotic behavior of associated oscillatory integrals~\cite[Definition 3]{A3},~\cite[Definition 4.2.1]{A1}.
-The index of singularity is $\beta$ if the integral is of size $t^{-\frac{m}{2}+\beta}$ for generic choice of amplitude function.
-Arnol'd~\cite{A3,A1} has calculated the singularity index for all simple singularities and many others; they turn out to be rational numbers.
+The singularity index is defined by the asymptotic behavior of associated oscillatory integrals~\cite[Definition 4.2.1]{A1}.
+The index of singularity is $\beta$ if the integral is of size $t^{-\frac{n}{2}+\beta}$ for generic choice of amplitude function.
+Arnol'd~\cite{A1} has calculated the singularity index for all simple singularities and many others; they turn out to be rational numbers.
 For the simple singularities one has $\beta=1/2-1/N$, where $N$ is the corresponding Coxeter number $N(A_k)=k+1,\; N(D_k)=2k+2, \; N(E_6)=12,\; N(E_7)=18,\; N(E_8)=30$.